Books for Education

 Dedication

-This section of my website is being dedicated to my parents.
+This section of my website is being dedicated to my parents, Virginia and Virgil Schultz.

 They were the Great Americans that were born between World Wars, suffered thru a Great Depression, fought in the Second World War, saw penicillin and TV be discovered, sent their children to Viet Nam and died from chronic diseases like cancer and dementia.